Check out this article on the 7 Tips to Get You Out of Any Slump.

 Most people are afraid to do this and become conditioned to remain where they are, even if they admit they feel stuck and unhappy.
 But you’re not most people.
+Your reading this article.
 Find something every day that makes you grow beyond where you are now.
 Don’t let fear make your choices for you.

 And don’t let other people’s negativity about their own life and what they think of your choice to grow and get out of your comfort zone stop you.

 Your morning is when you wake up and have a choice—focus on how sh*tty your life is, or on what you want to get done.
 Your thoughts in the morning will set the tone for the day.

 When you make yourself accountable for the changes you want to make and the goals you want to reach, then you find ways to grow 1% each day and feel confident.

 Your accountability could be a journal where you write down your goals.
 It could be a friend you report to.
 An online group where you post your progress (make sure it’s a group with supportive people).
 A jar where you toss in a penny every time you reach the micro goal or goals you set for yourself that morning.
 Or maybe a hash mark on a note card.
 Maybe a combination of these.